How Much Does a Dog Ultrasound Cost?

 Three Minutes

-Let’s take a closer look at how ultrasounds work, what determines the cost, and how much money a dog insurance policy could save you.
+Let’s take a closer look at how ultrasounds work, what determines the cost, and how a dog insurance policy could help you cover related expenses.

 What Is an Ultrasound?

 An ultrasound, also known as a sonogram, is an imaging technique that uses sound waves.
-Unlike a radiograph (X-ray), ultrasounds allow veterinarians to get a noninvasive look at your pup’s soft tissues.3
+Unlike a radiograph (X-ray), ultrasounds allow veterinarians to get a noninvasive look at your pup’s soft tissues.2

 X-rays use low levels of radiation to quickly produce an image of your dog’s bones.
 Any soft tissue, from cartilage to organs, will only show up as a void or “shadow.”
-Ultrasound uses high frequency sound waves to build detailed images of tissue, but can’t be used to examine bone.
-Which one your vet will use depends on what they’re looking for.
+There is no radiation involved in an ultrasound.
+Instead, ultrasound uses high-frequency sound waves to build detailed images of tissue, but it can’t be used to examine bone.2 Which one your vet will use depends on what they’re looking for.

-You’re probably most familiar with ultrasounds as a way to check on fetus development during pregnancy.
+You’re probably most familiar with ultrasounds as a way to check on fetal development during pregnancy.
 If you have a pregnant pooch, your vet will likely use an ultrasound to do just that.
-There are plenty of other reasons a vet might recommend an ultrasound for dogs, including:
+However, because ultrasounds can give vets a look at your dog’s organs and soft tissue, there are plenty of other reasons a vet might recommend an ultrasound:1,3

-• If you dog has a suspected intestinal blockage
+• If your dog has a suspected intestinal blockage

 • If your dog swallowed an object